weaviate/weaviate-io/developers/weaviate/search/hybrid.md

 <details>
   <summary>Example response</summary>

-It should produce a response such as this:
+It should produce a response like the one below:

 <FilteredTextBlock
   text={PythonCode}
-  startMarker="# Expected HybridBasic results" endMarker="# END Expected HybridBasic results" language="python"
+  startMarker="# Expected HybridBasic results" endMarker="# END Expected HybridBasic results" language="json"
 />

 </details>